TheMaverickTrailblazer/spa-ng-ts/README.md

 # spa-ng-ts
-Reference architecture for Single Page Application using Angular Typescript
+Reference architecture or template project for Single Page Application using AngularJS + Typescript - Initial version, more to come...